VG68490/VG68490.github.io/_pages/finalproj.md

 <b> Figure E: </b>
 ![LISA Cluster Map](/images/lisa_cluster_map.png)

 Cluster map showing where there is strong and weak correlation between percentage of Native Americans and average life expectancy per tract.
-There appears to be an upside-down 'L' shape to the geographic data starting from (insert neighborhood) and ending at (insert neighborhood), with (neighborhoods __ and __) having the most spatial correlation between average life expectancy and percentage of Native American population.
+There appears to be an upside-down 'L' shape ('ꓶ') to the geographic data starting from (insert neighborhood) and ending at (insert neighborhood), with (neighborhoods __ and __) having the most spatial correlation between average life expectancy and percentage of Native American population.
 Comparing this cluster map with the two natural breaks maps (Figure B and Figure C), we can see that (say what you see).

 <b> Figure F: </b>